 Collaborate with other people

 The music industry is big with an abundance of talent which often leads to music being replicated, intentionally and unintentionally.
-Its moments like those when people face creative blocks as nothing is fresh and catchy.
-Collaborating with like minded individuals who have a different skill set can help in this situation.
-Moreover, working with different musicians and artists of the industry will also improve your knowledge and will give you a fresh perspective to your music
+It’s moments like those when people face creative blocks as nothing is fresh and catchy.
+Collaborating with like-minded individuals who have different skill sets can help in this situation.
+Moreover, working with different musicians and artists in the industry will also improve your knowledge and will give you a fresh perspective on your music

 Collaborating with someone will also allow you to have a change of scenery like a new rehearsal space or a studio, which might accelerate the process of unblocking.
-There have been a lot of collaborations in the history of the music industry which have kick started people’s careers or taken it to a different direction where they have achieved more than what they hoped for.
-Some of them are Aerosmith and Run DMC, Dr Dre and Eminem, The Chemical Brother and Noel Gallagher and many others.
+There have been a lot of collaborations in the history of the music industry which have kick-started people’s careers or taken them in a different direction where they have achieved more than what they hoped for.
+Some of them are Aerosmith and Run DMC, Dr. Dre and Eminem, The Chemical Brothers and Noel Gallagher, and many others.